 Hapuna Beach Westin: Another recently renovated property, this place has everything you need for a great honeymoon (amazing pools, hot tubs, tennis, golf, a spa, and fabulous restaurants).
 Plus it’s hands down on the best beach on the Big Island.
 Pricing starts at $320/night.
 Book directly with Westin here or click here to read hundreds of reviews.

 My Favorite Places to Stay on the Big Island

-If you’re set on staying in Kona the entire time, I suggest doing TWO day trips to the east side of the island (drive the south road once and the north road once, returning by Saddle Road each time) to make sure you get to spend plenty of time exploring.
+Pro Tip: If you do end up staying in Kona the entire time, I suggest doing TWO day trips to the east side of the island (drive the south road once and the north road once, returning by Saddle Road each time) to make sure you get to spend plenty of time exploring.

 Thanks for sticking around and reading this whole post!
 It’s always my goal to provide a TON of value to YOU.
 To that end, lately I’ve been packing my Instagram (@hula.land) FULL of content and adventures that you might want to check out.
 A lot of my post captions are like mini blog posts with travel info, I’ve got IGTV review videos for luaus and excursions, and helpful story highlights like grocery store prices and hotel reviews.
 Not to mention that my feed is pretty much the ultimate tropical eye candy!
 You can follow me here and share my account with your friends!
 Your support really helps me to keep this blog running!

 Also, if you have ANY questions about planning your trip to Hawaii, you can join my free Facebook group here.
 I’m in there answering questions every day and there are 7000+ other friends who have a ton of Hawaii information to share!